Spain or Portugal for Retirement: Which is Better?

 US tax implications of retiring in Spain or Portugal

-Unfortunately, moving abroad doesn’t release you of your US tax and reporting obligations.
-Whether you retire in Portugal vs. Spain (or any other country), you’ll likely have to file a US tax return.
+Whether you plan on moving to Portugal or moving to Spain, you’ll still be subject to US tax and reporting obligations.
 This is due to the US’s citizenship-based tax system, which requires all citizens and permanent residents who earn above a certain threshold to file, and potentially pay, US taxes.

 While the US has tax treaties with both Spain and Portugal, they realistically provide few benefits to Americans abroad thanks to tricky clauses.
 Fortunately, Americans living overseas can claim many of the same tax breaks as they would in the US.
 There are even a few expat-specific tax breaks.